-Harmonica players will suck and harmonica players will blow, but mastering the harmonica is tougher than its diminutive size and simple mechanics suggests.
+Harmonica players will suck and harmonica players will blow, but mastering the harmonica is tougher than its diminutive size and simple mechanics suggest.
 “The harmonica is actually pretty hard to play well,” says harmonica virtuoso Mickey Raphael, who has shared the stage with Willie Nelson for the better part of 40 years.
 “If you have a harmonica in the right key for a song, you can play any note and it’ll sound good.
 But to be able play melody on it is a whole different skill set.”

 “These companies don’t know anything about the players, to tell you the truth.”